Title: Parallelizing dynamic programming through rank convergence

 Nomination Statement: Deadlock is a difficult problem for the average programmer who must now confront multicore hardware.
 The Gadara project offers a very interesting possible solution.
 The attached POPL paper provides a theoretical foundation for dynamic deadlock avoidance in concurrent programs that employ conventional mutual exclusion and synchronization primitives.
 Beginning with control flow graphs extracted from program source code, it constructs a formal model of the program and then applies Discrete Control Theory to automatically synthesize deadlock avoidance control logic that is implemented by program instrumentation.
 At run time, the control logic avoids deadlocks by postponing lock acquisitions.
 Discrete Control Theory guarantees that the instrumented program cannot deadlock.
 The control logic is maximally permissive: it postpones lock acquisitions only when necessary to prevent deadlocks, and therefore permits maximal runtime concurrency.
 Additonal publications on the prototype system have appeared in top fora in DCT, systems, and programming languages: WODES ‘08, OSDI ‘08.
 The OSDI paper is attached as well.
 This research is a very nice combination of rigor and novelty.
 The authors have a working prototype and have applied it to real software including Apache, BIND, and OpenLDAP; it works as advertised, with very tolerable performance overhead.
 This approach potentially makes a significant contribution to enhancing the programmability of multicore processors for the mainstream.

-Title: Generic Discrimination: Sorting and Partitioning Unshared Data in Linear Time
+Title: Generic Discrimination: Sorting and Partitioning Unshared Data

 Author: Fritz Henglein